IAmNotMahd/LaneDetector/README.md

 ### Progress

+1. The whole pipeline works at 2.04 frames per second (for spliced images).
+Be advised that splicing a video to generate images takes a lot of time.
+For 180 swarm images, it took:

+    a.
+54.37 seconds for SCNN to generate probability maps

+    b.
+15.95 seconds for matlab to get coordinates

+    c.
+8.98 seconds to get curves from cubic splines

+The test was on paperspace machine with 30GB RAM, 8 CPUS, and a 24GB GPU.

-The following is a side-by-side comparison of lane detection on a swarm image before and after training on 300 swarm images.
+2. The following is a side-by-side comparison of lane detection on a swarm image before and after training on 300 swarm images.
 The images are accompanied by their json files for completeness.

 <img align="middle" width="700" height="280" src="PrevsPost.jpg">